Cypherkhris/Poly_Ref/README.md

 # Poly_Ref
 Work Poly
-This is not my code the developper of this is nicolasgramlich, just using is ci=ode in research.
+This is not my code the developper of this is nicolasgramlich, just using is code in research.